medibloc/panacea-core/.gitbook/guide/interaction-with-the-network-cli.md

 ### Withdraw rewards (and commissions)

-You can withdraw rewards proportional to your delegated to a specific validator.
+You can withdraw rewards proportional to your stake delegated to a specific validator.
 ```bash
 panacead tx distribution withdraw-rewards <valoper-address> --from <delegator-address>
 ```